 This MD&A contains "forward-looking information" within the meaning of applicable Canadian securities laws.
 Such forward-looking information includes, but is not limited to, information with respect to our objectives and the strategies to achieve these objectives, as well as information with respect to our beliefs, plans, expectations, anticipations, estimates and intentions.
 This forward-looking information is identified by the use of terms and phrases such as "forecast", "target", "goal", "may", "might", "will", "could", "expect", "anticipate", "estimate", "intend", "plan", "indicate", "seek", "believe", "predict", or "likely", or the negative of these terms, or other similar expressions intended to identify forward-looking statements, including references to assumptions, although not all forward-looking information contains these terms and phrases.
-In addition, any statements that refer to expectations, intentions, projections or other characterizations of future events or circumstances contain forward-looking information.
+In addition, any statements that refer to expectations, information.
 Statements containing forward-looking information are not historical facts but instead represent management's expectations, estimates and projections regarding possible future events or circumstances.

 This forward-looking information includes, among other things, statements relating to: expectations regarding industry trends, overall market growth rates and our growth rates and growth strategies; our geographic growth in Canada, the United States and Europe; the growth of our sales team; addressable markets for our solution; growing demand for digitally-delivered wellbeing resources and prioritization of health technology solutions; our ability to use our technology to enhance and expand our products and services; expectations regarding our revenue and the revenue generation potential of our solution; our business plans, objectives, strategies; our pursuit of acquisitions; and our ability to meet our future financial obligations.
-Particularly, information regarding the Company's expectations of future results, performance, synergies, achievements, prospects or opportunities or the markets in which we operate, the TSX's remedial delisting review of the Company's common shares, of certain amounts owed under the Term Loan Commitment and Convertible Term Loan (including the form of repayment), potential future common share issuances to satisfy these amounts owed and negotiations around the refinancing of its Term Loan Commitment is forward-looking information.
+Particularly, information regarding the Company's expectations of future results, performance, synergies, achievements, prospects or opportunities or the markets in which we operate, the TSX's remedial delisting review of the Company's common shares, of certain amounts owed under the Term Loan Commitment and Convertible Term Loan (including the form of repayment), potential future common share issuances to satisfy these amounts owed, ability to come to an agreement with its lenders to remedy the event of default and breach of financial covenants, and negotiations around the refinancing of its Term Loan Commitment is forward-looking information.